-- Now select → switch to → and click in the left section.
+Now select Shortcuts → switch to Shortcuts Tab → and click App Shortcuts in the left section.
 In this window, you will find a list of all the shortcuts that you already have.

-- In order to create a new shortcut, click on the icon.
+In order to create a new shortcut, click on the Plus (+) icon.

-- In the field, you need to enter the exact name of the menu command you want to add.
+In the Menu Title field, you need to enter the exact name of the menu command you want to add.

-- Then move on to the field.
+Then move on to the Keyboard Shortcut field.
 Here you need to provide the combination of keystrokes that you wish to use for this command.

 You can now go ahead and double check that the shortcut has been successfully added.